Louth Senior Hurling Championship

 The Louth Senior Hurling Championship is an annual Gaelic Athletic Association competition organised by Louth GAA among the top hurling clubs in County Louth, Ireland.
 The winner qualifies to represent the county in the Leinster Junior Club Hurling Championship, the winner of which progresses to the All-Ireland Junior Club Hurling Championship.

-St Fechin's are the title holders, defeating Knockbridge by 1–17 to 1–10 in the 2024 final.
+St Fechin's are the title holders, defeating Naomh Moninne by 2-18 to 2-16 in the 2026 final.

 History

 The competition was run as a Junior Championship between 1902 and 1986, and became a senior championship in 1987.
 The Paddy Kelly Cup, named in honour of a deceased Drogheda gael, was presented for the first time that year to the Naomh Moninne captain Brian Brady.

 Qualification for subsequent competitions

 At the end of the championship, the winning team qualify to the subsequent Leinster Junior Club Hurling Championship.

 Teams

-2025 teams
+2026 teams

-The 3 teams competing in the 2025 Louth Senior Hurling Championship are:
+The 3 teams competing in the 2026 Louth Senior Hurling Championship were: